lkaraseva/GalaxySII_Human_Activity_Recognition/CodeBook.md

 ## Step 1 - Merges the training and the test sets to create one data set.
 1.1. 'train/X_train.txt': Training set and 'train/y_train.txt': Training labels were merged together in order to identify types of activities tracked
 1.2. 'test/X_test.txt': Test set and 'test/y_test.txt': Test labels were merged together in order to identify types of activities tracked
 1.3.
-Data Sets from 1.1 and 1.2 were binded together in order to create one data set (test_and_train_df)
+Data Sets from 1.1 and 1.2 were binded together in order to create one data set 'test_and_train_df'

 ## Step 2 - Extracts only the measurements on the mean and standard deviation for each measurement.
 Regular expressions were used within grep FUN to identify required variable, i.e. ones that included mean() and std() obesrvations.